We are a small holding in the north west of Gloucestershire between Newent and Ross-on-Wye.

 As we are not now as agile as we once were, the Ouessant Sheep had a great appeal as their small size, hardiness and friendly natures suggested a very easy to cope with breed of sheep.
 They have lived up to our expectations, they are great fun and a pleasure to look after.

-Our fourth dog is a German Shepherd.
+In the house is Mark our German Shepherd.
 Bought in August 2012 at 8 weeks, this is "Mark" photo taken at 9.5 months.

 Mark on his 1st birthday.
 3rd July 2013

-Our last two mares with foals at foot, above is Saethydd Belle, with Saethydd Beau and in the small picture is Saethydd Smartie with Saethydd Sugar Puff.
-Our prefix was Saethydd, translated loosely from Welsh it means "Archer", our surname, and of course we were breeding Welsh Ponies.
+As mentioned above, we kept ponies for many years, I have ridden since I was 9 years old, both for pleasure and as a job, including riding the Queen's youngsters as a stable "lad" in Newmarket.
+From the late 1980s, Graham and I had a Welsh Pony Stud, and bred and showed Welsh Mountain and Welsh Section C ponies.
+Here are our last two mares with foals at foot, above is Saethydd Belle, with Saethydd Beau and in the small picture is Saethydd Smartie with Saethydd Sugar Puff.
+Our prefix was Saethydd, translated loosely from Welsh it means "Archer", our surname.